 Motorboats and gondolas carrying photographers and visitors line the canals watching all this pageantry—many Venice hotels have special boats scheduled to transport their guests up the canals to see the parade and races.

-This big festival in Viterbo, north of Rome, is held on the third of September annually.
+This big festival in Viterbo, north of Rome, is held on September 3 annually.
 A historic procession, carrying a reliquary said to contain the heart of their patron saint Santa Maria Rosa, takes place the day before, with participants wearing costumes from the 13th to 18th centuries.

 Saint Vito Day (Ciminna, Sicily)